How to Report Harassing Text Messages to the Police

 Providing the harassment doesn't get "worse" (meaning John Doe doesn't make a threat like "I am going to kill you tonight"), wait a few days then follow up directly with the detective.

-One Issue with Cyber Crime
+An Important Issue About Cyber Crime

 Unfortunately, many cities and/or states are still learning how to address cyber bullying, internet harassment, SMS / text harassment, and so on.
 The reason for this is because before the internet become a tool to harass and threaten, police were given "jurisdictions" and each law enforcement agency operated within their jurisdiction.

 When a "crime" occurs on the internet, many law enforcement officials do not know how specifically to deal with the issue since the crime occurred online.
-"Cyber space" is not in a specific jurisdiction.
+"Cyberspace" is not in a specific jurisdiction.

 For more information, read What Happens After Text Message Harassment is Reported to Police.